The Differences Between Underemployment and Unemployment

 Unlike unemployment, where a person is actively seeking a job and cannot find work, underemployment describes a situation where a person is working, regardless of the number of hours or the skill level.

 However, unemployment and underemployment are closing related, as the latter often occurs on account of the former.
 Mounting bills, expenses, and responsibilities require people to take any job they can get, even if it is not in line with their respective skill set or career interest.
-These employees can be considered “involuntary” part-time workers because they would like to work a full-time, salaried position but could only find temporary or part-time work.
+The Bureau of Labor Statistics considers these folks “involuntary” part-time workers because they would like to work a full-time, salaried position but can only find temporary or part-time work.

-A person is considered underemployed when they are working at a job they are over-qualified for, working part-time when they would prefer full-time work, or working at a low-wage job when they could, if jobs were available, be working more hours.
-Underemployment can be caused by a recession, an uneven demand for workers, layoffs, or redundancy due to technological change.
+A person is considered underemployed when they are working at a job for which they are over-qualified, working part-time when they would prefer full-time work, or working at a low-wage job when they could, if jobs were available, be working more hours.